rianlian7/pc_unit1_basics/docs/partList.md

 | ![Motor](images/component/Motor.jpg)         | Motor <span title="The motor is the muscle of our project.
 When the Maker Uno says, 'Move!' the motor starts spinning or moving something, bringing our creations to life.">ℹ️</span>|
 | ![Propeller](images/component/Propeller.jpg)| Propeller <span title="The propeller is like the fan on an airplane.
 It spins around and helps our projects move through the air, making them soar and glide.">ℹ️</span>|

-Images were acquired from [Cytron Technologies](https://my.cytron.io/p-maker-uno-learning-box-everything-you-need-to-start-making)
+Images were acquired from Cytron Technologies

+You may buy their kit in this [link](https://my.cytron.io/p-maker-uno-learning-box-everything-you-need-to-start-making).